pengxiongma/GRANDROOT_V1/README.md

 To test the suite you can do

-python3 RunTest.py TestFile.root
+python3 RunTest.py TestFile.root inputfolder runid eventid
 python3 PlotEventRoot.py TestFile.root

 NOTE: Event2 has no traces ON PURPOSE to test what happens when the trees have different number of entries

 Since im not experienced in github, lets follow this simple development scheme, and see how it works.

 https://guides.github.com/introduction/flow/

+NOTE: classes in folder Event, please change the line 54-56 in ZHAireSRawToGRANDROOT.py for its path.